iamFIREcracker/react-query-fetch-next-page-bug/README.md

 npm run start
 ```

-- Lastly, point your browser to "http://localhost:3000", and follow the instruction you see on screen
+If all went well a new browser window should have opened pointing to the Web application of this repository (if not, point your browser to "http://localhost:3000" or whichever URL `create-react-app` would have logged in the terminal).